github/docs/content/actions/deployment/deploying-xcode-applications/installing-an-apple-certificate-on-macos-runners-for-xcode-development.md

     base64 -i PROVISIONING_PROFILE.mobileprovision | pbcopy
     ```

-- A keychain password.

-  - A new keychain will be created on the runner, so the password for the new keychain can be any new random string.
-In this example, the secret is named `KEYCHAIN_PASSWORD`.

 ## Add a step to your workflow

 This example workflow includes a step that imports the Apple certificate and provisioning profile from the {% data variables.product.prodname_dotcom %} secrets, and installs them on the runner.